 I have wanted a CNC milling machine for some years now....at first I built my own CNC router out wood, which turned out fine but it could not work on anything harder than wood.
 Therefore, after a lot of research, I decided to buy myself a manual mill and convert it to a CNC mill.
-Let me start by saying that this conversion process is still ongoing, as I keep improving little things to get more performance out of the machine, but up to this point I spent at least 300 hours working on it.
-Here is are some details about the machine:
+Up to this point I spent at least 400 hours working on it, and I can finally say that the machine is complete.
+Here are some details about it:

 1) Closed loop driver motors on all axis (NEMA 24 on X, Y & A, NEMA 32 on Z).

 2) SFU1605 ball screws, C7 accuracy grade.
 Backlash is not too bad, fortunately I can compensate via software.

 4) Vertex rotary table with a self-centering 4 jaw chuck.

 5) Self-machined aluminum mounts for motors and screws on all axis.